Spirit (band): The Mercury years (1974–79)

 In 1974, Cassidy made it a point to find and re-establish contact with his stepson.
 He eventually persuaded California to return to the mainland and give the band another shot.
 Andes worked with the duo for a while, but never intended to stay, as he was in the process of forming the group Firefall at the same time.
 Andes was replaced by former Frank Zappa sound engineer Barry Keene.

 In early 1975, the group was scheduled to open for Ten Years After at a show in Florida, but when the headlining band backed out at the last minute, Spirit was granted permission to take over the theater for the evening.
 After going around to local radio stations to promote the show and setting a low ($3) ticket price, Spirit managed to sell out the 3,000-seat theater.
 Using the profits from the show, they blocked out as much time as they could at Studio 70 in Tampa, Florida.

 After recording a large amount of material at the studio, manager Marshall Berle (the nephew of Milton Berle) offered the cache of tapes to Mercury Records.
-On the basis of the material, the group was offered a contract, and a double-album entitled Spirit of '76 was culled from the material and released in May 1975.
+On the basis of the material, the group was offered a contract, and a double album entitled Spirit of '76 was culled from the material and released in May 1975.
 The album peaked at No. 147 and garnered some FM airplay, so they quickly followed it up with Son of Spirit, released later that year and featuring many songs taken from the same sessions.

 For the tour in support of Son of Spirit, Locke re-joined the group.
-Eventually, Andes returned to the lineup as well, and though Ferguson declined to participate in the group reunion at first, the band (with the addition of Mark's brother Matt Andes as a second guitarist) recorded an album entitled Farther Along, released in late 1976.
+Eventually, Andes returned to the lineup as well, and although Ferguson declined to participate in the group reunion at first, the band (with the addition of Mark's brother Matt Andes as a second guitarist) recorded an album entitled Farther Along, released in late 1976.